Coupled Reconstruction of 2D Blood Flow and Vessel Geometry from Noisy Images via Physics-Informed Neural Networks and Quasi-Conformal Mapping: Inverse Navier-Stokes problem

 \end{definition} \begin{theorem} Let $\mathcal{H}(D)$ be the group of diffeomorphisms on a compact domain $D$.
 Let $\Omega_0$ be a domain with smooth boundary and $\tilde{u}$ measured data in $D$.
 Let $\{(u_n, p_n, f_n, g_n, c_n)\}_{n=1}^\infty$ be a sequence of solutions generated by an iterative inverse Navier–Stokes reconstruction algorithm, which means \begin{itemize}[wide=2em, leftmargin=*, nosep, before=\leavevmode] \item $f_1 \in \mathcal{H}(D)$ is given, \item $(u_n, p_n, g_n)$ minimize $\|\tilde{u} - u\|^2_{L^2(D)}$ with fixed $f_n \in \mathcal{H}(D)$ for $(u_n,p_n,g_n,f_n)$ satisfying \eqref{eq:ns_reform}, \item $f_{n+1} = c_n^{-1} \circ f_{n}$, where $c_n = \arg\min_{c \in \mathcal{H}(D)} \| \tilde{u} - u_n \circ c \|_{L^2(D)}$. \end{itemize} Assume the following: \begin{enumerate}[wide=2em, leftmargin=*, nosep, before=\leavevmode,label=$(\arabic*)$] \item The velocity fields converge: $u_n \to u_*$ in $L^{\infty}(D)$, \item The domain mappings converge: $f_n \to f_*$ in $L^{\infty}(D)$, \item In a neighborhood of $f_*$ in $L^{\infty}(D)$, minimizing $\|\tilde{u} - u\|^2_{L^2(D)}$ under \eqref{eq:ns_reform} admits a unique solution $(u_n, p_n, g_n)$ and $u \in W^{1,\infty}(D)$.
 The solution operator $\mathcal{U}: f \mapsto u$ is continuous for the $L^\infty(D)$ norm. \item For large $n$, the solution $u_n$ is uniformly Lipschitz. \end{enumerate} Then, the following conclusions hold: \begin{enumerate}[wide=2em, leftmargin=*, nosep, before=\leavevmode,label=$(\alph*)$] \item The correction mappings converge: $c_n \to \boldsymbol{id}$ in $L^{\infty}(D)$, \item The limit $f_*$ is the partial and local minimizer under \eqref{eq:ns_reform} for $f\in\mathcal{H}(D)$, \item The limit $u_*$ is the partial and local minimizer under \eqref{eq:ns_reform} for $f\in\mathcal{H}(D)$, \end{enumerate} \end{theorem}

-Note that assumptions (1)-(3) stem from empirical observations on our numerical scheme.
+Note that assumptions (1)-(2) stem from empirical observations on our numerical scheme.
+For all cases presented in this paper, the iterative scheme converges in a manner consistent with these assumptions.
 The uniqueness and the regularity of the solution to the Navier-Stokes equations (i.e., equation~\eqref{eq:ns_reform} with an appropriate choice of boundary data $\boldsymbol{g}$) are established in \cite[Theorem 3.7.3]{sohr2012navier} and \cite[Theorem 7.1]{kelliher2006navier}.
 Therefore, given proper smoothness of $\Omega_0$ and $f_n$, assuming the uniqueness of the associated minimization problem and the uniform Lipschitz continuity of the solution sequence is reasonable and consistent with the well-posedness of the PDE constraint.